sixcious/url-incrementer/README.md

 ... and most of all you for using URLI!

 What's New in Version 5.3 (7/3/2018)
-- Bug Fix: Fixed Error Skipping to detect redirects correctly; URLI's icon will now flash with the text "RED" (Real sorry for this bug!)
+- Bug Fix: Fixed Error Skipping to detect redirects correctly (e.g. 301, 302); URLI's icon will now flash with the text "RED" for any redirect skipped (Real sorry for this mistake!)
+- Another permission bugfix!: Fixed losing Internal Shortcuts declarativeContent rule when the extension updates in rare circumstances.
+This seems to be a Chrome/Chromium bug.

 What's New in Version 5.2 (6/30/2018)
 - New "1 Click" Increment Button and Decrement Button mini extensions for your toolbar are now available on the Chrome Web Store -- no more popups needed, super convenient, and consume 0 background memory when inactive!
 They're a win-win!